hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Types cannot change ownership, unless all the attributes and bounds and groups also change ownership, or are usuable by the new owner, at the same time.
 (but elements can easiliy change owners)

-Types can use attributes owned by others, as long as the permissions work out in the owner_user_groups
+Types can use attributes owned by others, as long as the permissions work out in the attribute permissions

     So: a type:
         user: one user owns the type
+        ref: uuid
         allowed_creators: an optional user group
         name: using the naming rules
         is_retired: default false // if true then cannot be added to element types or make new elements
         is_final: bool, if true attribute cannot be inherited
-        live_list: [ list of attributes that have live versions on the element, cannot be on the type list]
+        live_list: [ list of attributes that have live versions on the element, cannot be on the static list]
-        type_list: [] list of attributes that are static const, cannot change them, cannot be on the live list
+        static_list: [] list of attributes that are static, their values are set at the type level and shared by all elements
         live_actions: [] list of attributes that hold actions for for the elements
-        type_actions: [] list of attributes that hold actions for for the type level events
+        static_actions: [] list of attributes that hold actions for for the type level events
         attributes_final: [list of final attributes that cannot be overwritten by children]
         parents: []  -- the order is important, this list also has which ones are on and off